Beginners Course April 2026

-Book NowIf you are total beginner the next CARISMA beginners course will start on Tuesday 17 March2026 at 5:45pm to run for 4 consecutive Tuesday and Thursday classes (e.g. 17, 19, 24 and 26 March).
+Book NowIf you are total beginner the next CARISMA beginners course will start on Tuesday 21 April 2026 at 5:45pm to run for 4 consecutive Tuesday and Thursday classes (e.g. 21, 23, 28 and 30 April).

 We would like to gather numbers to be prepared so it would be great if you could leave, confidentially, your name in this form.
 Also please make sure to turn up before 5:45pm at Kelsey Kerridge as there might be a long queue.